arXiv/arxiv-docs/about/supporters.md

 # Our Supporters
 We gratefully acknowledge the support of the following organizations.

-Interested in becoming a supporter?
+Interested in supporting arXiv and expanding the possibilities of open science?
 Learn more about [arXiv's funding](funding) and contact us at membership@arXiv.org.

 <style>
 ol {